Šumadija District League

 Šumadija District League is one of the District Leagues in the fifth tier of Serbian football.
 The league is operated by the Football Association of Serbia.

-The league consists of 16 clubs from the Šumadija District which play each other twice (home and away) in a double round-robin league.
+The league consists of 14 clubs from the Šumadija District which play each other twice (home and away) in a double round-robin league.
 At the end of the season the champion is promoted to the Dunav Zone League, one of the fourth tier leagues.

-The league was formed in 2007 but was rather quickly shut down, in 2018, lasting only 11 seasons.
+The league was formed in 2007 but was shut down, in 2018, lasting only 11 seasons.
 This was due to the reorganisation of the region’s fourth tier league by the Football Association of a Western Serbian region together with the Drina Zone and the Morava Zone, and four new zones were created in their place - West Moravian, Kolubar-Mačvan, Podunavsko-Šumadija and Šumadija-Raška.
-Most of the clubs participating in the Danube Zone in the 2017/18 season were moved to the Danube-Sumadian zone.
+Most of the clubs that participated in the Danube Zone during the 2017/18 season were moved to the Danube-Sumadian zone.